Tuesday Evening Hike: Excelsior

 Dress in layers for the weather, bring waterproof hiking boots and water.

 Starting and end point are the Middle Rd. trail-head of the Finger Lakes Trail.
 From Ithaca, drive west on State Route 79 through the hamlets of Bennetsburg and Burdett for about 25 minutes.
-In Burdett, turn right on Factory Street, which becomes Middle Road, and continue heading west for 2.2 miles.
+In Burdett, turn right on Factory Street, which becomes Middle Road, and continue heading south for 2.2 miles.
 Trail-head is obscure, difficult to identify, and on the left.
 Look for parked cars and hikers gathering.
 Or you can meet the hike leader at EMS and carpool.

 For those unsure of navigation to the trail-head, meet Gary at Eastern Mountain Sports, 722 South Meadow St., Ithaca, promptly at 4:45 p.m.
 Drivers who come to EMS will be expected to carpool and carry passengers to reduce our environmental impact.
 Passengers may offer to defray the cost of gas if they wish, but this is not a requirement.